• Skip to content

 • have their own alcohol or other drug problems in the future.

 Using alcohol or other drugs during pregnancy can harm an unborn child’s health and affect the child’s development.
 Drinking alcohol in pregnancy can lead to fetal alcohol spectrum disorder.
-Most other drugs including tobacco can cause fetal distress, abnormalities, miscarriage, premature labour, low birth weight and developmental delay.
-If you’re trying to get pregnant or there’s a chance you might become pregnant, you should avoid alcohol and other drug use.
+Most other drugs including tobacco can cause fetal distress, fetal anomalies, miscarriage, premature labour, low birth weight and developmental delay.
+If you’re trying to get pregnant or there’s a chance you might become pregnant, you should stop drinking alcohol and using other drugs.

 How problematic alcohol or other drug use affects your ability to care for children

-Children do well when they have parenting that’s nurturing, warm, sensitive, responsive and flexible.
-But problematic alcohol and other drug use can harm your ability to respond warmly to your children and give them what they need.
+Children do well when they have parenting that’s predictable, nurturing, warm, sensitive, responsive and flexible.
+But problematic alcohol or other drug use can reduce your ability to respond warmly to your children and give them what they need.

 It can make it harder for you to be as positively involved in your children’s daily lives as you might otherwise be.
 This can mean missing important events like school concerts and their friends’ parties.